4 Managing the Keystore and the Master Encryption Key

 - About Configuring Keystores for Automatic Storage Management

-location can be compliant or non-compliant with Oracle Managed File (OMF) systems. - Configuring a Keystore on a Standalone Database to Point to an ASM Location
+You can configure a keystore for Automatic Storage Management (ASM) for a standalone database or a multitenant environment.
+TheWALLET_ROOTlocation can be compliant or non-compliant with Oracle Managed File (OMF) systems. - Configuring a Keystore on a Standalone Database to Point to an ASM Location

-parameter to point to an ASM location. - Configuring a Keystore in a Multitenant Environment to Point to an ASM Location
+On a standalone database system, you can set theWALLET_ROOTparameter to point to an ASM location. - Configuring a Keystore in a Multitenant Environment to Point to an ASM Location

-to point to an ASM directory within which the TDE keystore of the CDB root (which all united mode PDBs share) and the TDE keystores of all isolated mode PDBs are located. - Configuring a Keystore to Point to an ASM Location When the WALLET_ROOT Location Does Not Follow OMF Guidelines
+You can setWALLET_ROOTto point to an ASM directory within which the TDE keystore of the CDB root (which all united mode PDBs share) and the TDE keystores of all isolated mode PDBs are located. - Configuring a Keystore to Point to an ASM Location When the WALLET_ROOT Location Does Not Follow OMF Guidelines

-location does not comply with the Oracle Managed File (OMF) guidelines, then the Oracle database cannot perform automation of the directory creation.
+If the chosenWALLET_ROOTlocation does not comply with the Oracle Managed File (OMF) guidelines, then the Oracle database cannot perform automation of the directory creation.

 Parent topic: Managing the Keystore